-There are issues with the Holy Spirit4 mentioned in Matthew 28:19.
-The first is that it is not a living being so it has no name that can be applied to baptism.
-While it has functions that have been made into titles-i.e., Comforter-nowhere in Scripture is the "name" of the Holy Spirit mentioned.
-As the power of God, it is impossible to baptize in accordance with, or authorized by, the Holy Spirit.
+There are also additional issues with the Holy Spirit4 mentioned in Matthew 28:19.
+The first is that it is not an independent living being so it has no personalized name that can be applied to baptism.
+While it has functions that have been made into titles-i.e., Comforter-nowhere in Scripture is the Holy Spirit given a name.
+The Holy Spirit is the power of God; as such, it is impossible to baptize in accordance with, or authorized by, the Holy Spirit.
 That would be like saying, "Baptize in the name of electricity."

-Even if the Holy Spirit had a part in the baptismal formula, it is sent by God the Father in the name of Jesus Christ!
+The Holy Spirit does have a part to play but it is AFTER baptism.
+It is sent by God the Father in the name of Jesus Christ when the elder lays hands on the person following baptismal immersion: